OpenTermsArchive/docs/content/guidelines/reviewing.en.md

 Your focus should be on two aspects: accuracy and quality.

 - Accuracy is about making sure that the contributed declaration is accurate and tracks **significant** sections of the terms that actually make a legal impact when updated.
-- Durability is about making sure that the contributed declaration is stable over time, with CSS selectors that will make sure the document will need little maintenance over time.
+- Durability is about making sure that the contributed declaration is durable over time, with CSS selectors that will make sure the document will need little maintenance over time.

 ### Step-by-step Review Guide